labs-lv/sb8/README.md

 <a name="overview"></a>
 Sonic Buster 8 is a modern ISA sound card for PC XT (8086) / AT (286, 386, 486, Pentium) or compatible computers intended for retro-gaming in DOS and early Windows environments.
 The card is simple to use and is fully compatible with the most supported card in DOS - Sound Blaster 2.0.
 Its firmware is based on a reverse-engineered SB2.0 firmware and is written entirely from scratch for the AVR MCU, implementing all internal workings of the original card.
 But being fully playback-compatible with Sound Blaster 2.0, Sonic Buster 8 also surpasses it in many ways.

-Sonic Buster 8 intergrates a high quality ultra-quiet analog path, which drastically reduces background noise (which Sound Blaster is famous for) to a level of non-existing.
+The card intergrates a high quality ultra-quiet analog path, which drastically reduces background noise (which Sound Blaster is famous for) to a level of non-existing.
 It also uses 2-stage active filtering for minimizing aliasing effects of a 8-bit sound while trying to keep the high frequences in place.
 All this results in a much cleaner and pronounced sound.

 For games with CD music Sonic Blaster 8 has an internal stereo CD/Aux input with a dedicated volume control on the back panel.
 It can also be used for connecting any line-level sound source to the Sonic Buster 8's mixer, like a MIDI sound module or an output from another sound card for example.

 For very old games which do not support digital audio or FM music, Sonic Buster 8 has a PC-Speaker input with a dedicated volume pot and an active filter in the audio path, which tries very hard in making the beeper to sound a bit more pleasant.

-Unlike any Sound Blaster, Sonic Buster 8 has an analog audio mixer with four dedicated volume control pots for all its sound sources - PCM/ADPCM audio, FM music, CD/Aux and PC-Speaker.
+Unlike Sound Blaster, Sonic Buster 8 has an analog audio mixer with four dedicated volume control pots for all its sound sources - PCM/ADPCM audio, FM music, CD/Aux and PC-Speaker.

 And finally it uses a better version of OPL2 chip - an OPL3 for FM music playback.